 To see how the Texas Ratio shakes out for each bank, the following table provides a side by side comparison:

-Granted, these two banks were cherry picked to demonstrate a key point, that banks have very different risk profiles.
-Another way to look at the table above is that Bank 1 has $918M in non performing loans that they could eventually have to take a loss on.
-But, they also have $159MM available to cover those potential losses.
-Even if all of the loans default, they have plenty of money to absorb the losses.
-Bank 2 is the exact opposite.
-They have $25.5MM in non-performing loans and only $41MM to cover them, which tells an analyst two key pieces of information: (1) Bank 2 made some bad loans and they are suffering the consequences of it; and (2) they haven’t set aside nearly enough money to cover potential losses.
-If all of the loans were to go bad, it could present a serious financial issue for them.
+Granted, these two banks were cherry-picked to demonstrate a key point: that banks have distinct risk profiles.
+Another way to look at the table above is that Bank 1 has $918M in non-performing loans that they could eventually have to take a loss on.
+However, they also have $159MM available to cover those potential losses.
+Even if all the loans default, they have plenty of money to absorb the losses.

-Remember that a Texas Ratio over 100% is closely correlated with bank failure so Bank 2 isn’t quite there yet.
+Keep in mind that when the Texas Ratio exceeds 100% it is correlated with bank failure.
+However, Bank 2 has not reached this point yet.
 To improve their Texas Ratio, Bank 2 will have to pay closer attention to the credit quality of the loans they originate and contribute more money to their loan loss reserve account.
 Unfortunately, many banks are reluctant to do this as these funds come directly from income and can result in an operating loss, which shareholders do not always appreciate.

 Why Does the Texas Ratio Matter?